htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 The use of the CronTab functionality has all of the same limitations of deferral times, because the mechanism is based upon deferral times.

--  It is impossible to schedule vanilla and standard universe jobs at intervals that are smaller than the interval at which HTCondor evaluates jobs.
+-  It is impossible to schedule vanilla universe jobs at intervals that are smaller than the interval at which HTCondor evaluates jobs.
 This interval is determined by the configuration variable ``SCHEDD_INTERVAL`` :index:`SCHEDD_INTERVAL`.
-As a vanilla or standard universe job completes execution and is placed back into the job queue, it may not be placed in the idle state in time.
+As a vanilla universe job completes execution and is placed back into the job queue, it may not be placed in the idle state in time.
 This problem does not afflict local universe jobs.
 -  HTCondor cannot guarantee that a job will be matched in order to make